Third Recipient of the Honored Researcher Award

 Caroline’s outreach is enormous.
 She speaks to millions of Christians and others as she travels around the world, appears on her own TV show, uses social media, and writes her books.
 As of today, her Facebook page has 317,000 likes!
 Her social media presence in all categories is more than double that and her book Switch on Your Brain is in the top 100 in four categories on Amazon.

 What Caroline has done so amazing well is to develop and to broadcast a narrative that counters and liberates people from the prevailing psychiatric dogma that “your brain controls you.”
 She counters the prevailing drug-company dominated neuroscience with the science-based message that we can influence our own brains and our destiny.
 That’s among the most important insights needed on Earth.
 Caroline is liberating millions of people to take their lives into their own hands based on sound values and beliefs, and especially on love.
 Caroline, I am grateful to be working with you!
-And thank you for accepting this Honored Blogger Award.
+And thank you for accepting this Honored Researcher Award.

 Can the Mind Control the Brain?